elevien/math50_2025/unit1.md

 - Notation for probability distributions, joint probabilities and conditional probabilities.
 Be comfertable with different notations:
 - Identify the sample space for an experiment or random variable.
 - Translate basic Python code to math and vice versa.
-- Calculating conditional, marginal probabilities and checking whether two variabels are independent:
+- Calculating conditional, marginal probabilities and checking whether two variables are independent:
   -  by hand (given a table for discrete distribution)
   -  or in Python (given samples)